 So, how can you use the data you just collected?
 By creating better content than them so you can rank for the keywords you’re targeting and steal the visits they receive each month.

 To create better content for your competitors, you first need to study theirs.
 Pick a keyword from the data we last discussed from Ahrefs and visit the URL that’s ranking for it.

-Look at their word count, article structure and titles.
-Consider how your might organize your article differently to gain more interest.
+Look at their word count, article structure, and titles.
+Consider how you might organize your article differently to gain more interest.
 Make a list of keywords used and add them throughout the page.
-And add visual elements by way of GIFs, videos and high-quality images and infographics.
+And add visual elements by way of GIFs, videos, and high-quality images and infographics.

 Once the article is written, contact those sites who are linked to your competitors URL and let them know you have created a better, more detailed resource.

 Continue to review and renew your content and check your ranking regularly.

 There are two ways to build links to your article: